splunk/splunk-operator/docs/Ingress.md

 It is highly recommended that you always use TLS encryption for your Splunk endpoints.
-To do this, you will need to have one or more Kubernetes TLS Secrets for all the hostnames you want to use with Splunk.
+To do this, you will need to have one or more Kubernetes TLS Secrets for all the hostnames you want to use with Splunk deployments.
 Note that these secrets must reside in the same namespace as your Istio Ingress pod, most likely `istio-system`.

 If you are using [cert-manager](https://docs.cert-manager.io/en/latest/getting-started/) with [Let’s Encrypt](https://letsencrypt.org/) to manage your TLS certificates